SepStacks/imageUploaderDemo/README.md

 # imageUploaderDemo
 Image Uploader made with Nuxt + Vuex + Pouchdb + Vuetify

+Just a demo project to test a feature for a bigger project I worked on (the point of this feature was to display images in real time ones the user clicked the save button)

 Example Site: https://uplocal.netlify.app/
 Files are stored within the users localstorage So they wll be able to see their images whenever the url is used